r4k0nb4k0n/data-structure-homework/1_sparse_matrix_sum/README.md

 - In case of sparse matrices, It saves our memory.

 Cons
-- Implementation of matrix operations are going to be hard.
+- Implementation of matrix operations is going to be hard.